Afonso-Leal/Afonso-Leal/README.md

 **About me**

-- 💼 Software analyst ate Siemens
+- 💼 Senior QA engineer at WIPRO

 - 📈 Working on automation develop, firmware develop, hardware develop and machine learning

-- ❤️ I love payment aligned with effort

 - 💬 Feel free to contact me on my <a href="https://www.linkedin.com/in/gabriel-leal-aprender/"><img width="80%" alt="LinkedIn" src="./assets/gh-readme-header.png" /></a>